JetSimon/Jets-Java-Game-Engine/readme.md

 - [ ] Add PhysicsComponent
 - [X] ~~Add image support for sprites~~
 - [ ] Change collision boxes to collision component system for more flexible use.
-- [ ] Create a fun little example game to show off our amazing features!
+- [X] ~~Create a fun little example game to show off our amazing features!~~
 - [ ] Add a scene system.
 Scene class?
 Contains layers that contain entities?
 This is making a lot of sense!
+- [ ] Once scene system is added in, make it so you can actually win and lose the example game!
+- [ ] Add rotation to sprites
+- [ ] Add some sort of "prefab" system like Unity?